 Shawn Luchtel of Heartland Bowhunter: If I could only shed hunt one week this year it would be the first week of March.
 Often in our home state of Missouri, the snow has melted and the majority of the bucks have dropped their racks.
 I’ve found it’s better to wait until most of the bucks have dropped their antlers (based on trail camera photos) before walking the woods in search of antlers.

-Mark Kenyon of Wired to Hunt: I am an advocate for very strategic shed hunting.
-Rather than trying to walk every square inch of a property or area, I’d rather spend a longer period of time very thoroughly searching high-potential sections, and in those sections I like to focus on bedding areas and food sources, ideally in locations where those two areas are positioned tight together.
-The first step is identifying the best late-season food source, and usually this can be determined by actually seeing the food or by observing high amounts of sign (tracks, droppings, etc.).
+The first step is identifying the best late-season food source, and usually, this can be determined by actually seeing the food or by observing high amounts of deer sign (tracks, droppings, etc.).
 Once I’ve found the best winter food, I’ll search the edges, buffer strips, and transition areas alongside the food sources thoroughly.
-After that, I’ll focus on the nearest bedding areas: CRP fields, brush ridge lines, cedar patches, etc. I’d much rather strategically scour a bunch of different hot-spots like this than blindly grid-search every single property for which I have access.
+After that, I’ll focus on the nearest bedding areas: CRP fields, brush ridge lines, cedar patches, etc. I’d much rather strategically scour a bunch of different hot spots like this than blindly grid-search.

 Nick Ventura of Become 1: After the late season has passed, I have found bucks like to stay closer to food.
-Finding what the main food source is that time of year and focusing a lot of my attention in and around the food source has been most productive for me.
+Finding what the main food source is at that time of year and focusing my attention in and around the food source has been most productive for me.
 Also, note anywhere deer have to jump or cross like a creek or a fence crossing; sometimes you may get lucky picking one up in one of these spots.

 Shawn Luchtel of Heartland Bowhunter: Make sure you have covered every inch of ground.
 As soon as you think a shed won’t be in a certain area, you’re wrong.
 We have found sheds in many places we would have never thought the buck would have been.
 When searching, it’s easy to get ahead of yourself to get to the next spot—don’t forget, slow and steady wins this race.